epfml/getting-started-lauzhack/README.md

 **Group access:** For each team, you need to have one EPFL member to get access to the cluster.
 Send this one member's gaspar account to us to add you to the group `runai-mlo-lauzhack` (https://groups.epfl.ch/) by sending a message on the Discord channel #TODO.
 Because of limited resources, we can only add one person per team, so make sure to coordinate this within your team.
 Depending on availability, we might be able to add more people.

 **Prepare your code:** While you are waiting to get access, create a fork of the [llm-baselines](https://github.com/epfml/llm-baselines) repository.
-This is the repository that you will use to run your experiments and submit your solution.
+This is the fork that you will use to run your experiments and submit your solution.
 You can already checkout some of the code if you want to get a head start.
 Make sure you add all of your team members to the repository.

 **Prepare Weights and Biases:** For logging the results of your experiments, you can use [Weights and Biases](https://wandb.ai/).
-Create an account.
+Create an account if you don't already have one.
+You will need an API key to later log your experiments.

 The following are just a bunch of commands you need to run to get started.
-You can copy-paste them into your terminal.
+If you do not understand them in detail, you can copy-paste them into your terminal :)

 ## 2: Setup the tools